Are we the best? Find out!

 CMB clients include both public and mutual thrifts, credit unions and commercial banking firms.

-We currently provide valuations to over 40 institutions with over $6 billion in mortgage servicing.
+We currently provide valuations to almost 50 institutions with over $10 billion in mortgage servicing.

-It also offered different methods of accounting for the income generated from mortgage servicing, some of which were clearly advantageous to servicers.
+There are also different methods of accounting for the income generated from mortgage servicing, some of which are clearly more advantageous to servicers.

 FAQ - Valuing Mortgage Servicing